LunaticPython2003/50-Days-of-Flutter/README.md

     ]),
     ```
   - This renders 3 components, one on top of another with the subsequent boxes stacked on one another in the center.
 Refer to <a href="mainf/lib/day-4-stack.dart"> this code </a>

+- <u>GestureDetector</u>
+  - Used to perform a action when the user interacts with a widget.
+Interaction could be of any type, such as clicking on the widget, long pressing, etc.
+  - The widget takes a child (which in this case, is a Container), and the interaction method (onTap in this case).
+Refer to <a href="mainf/lib/day-5-gesture.dart"> this code </a>